 Referring to the Fig.5.9 below, a -1V is applied across the gate/source terminals for a reduced VDS level.

-The objective negative potential bias VGS is develop depletion regions resembling the situation of VGS = 0, but at significantly erduced VDS.
 This causes the gate to attain a saturation point with a lower levels of VDS as indicated in Fig. 5.10 (VGS = -1V).

 The corresponding saturatio level for ID can be found to be reduced and actually just goes on decreasing as VGS is made more negative.